-The Narnian Virtues Character Education curriculum project is generously funded by £1.1M from the John Templeton Foundation.
+Narnian Virtues: A Character Education English Curriculum is generously funded by £1.1M from the John Templeton Foundation.
 The Project Investigator is Professor Mark Pike, Professor of Education at the University of Leeds, in collaboration with Co-Investigator Professor Thomas Lickona, founding Director of the Center for the 4th and 5th Rs (Respect and Responsibility) at the State University of New York at Cortland.
 Dr Peter Hart and Dr Shirley-Anne Paul are the Research Fellows on the project, and Dr Paula Clarke and Dr Matt Homer are co-leading the quantitative analyses.

-Following previous work on delivering character education in schools through a dedicated literary curriculum, by the Jubilee Centre for Character and Virtues at the University of Birmingham – the Knightly Virtues, the Narnian Virtues Character Education project looks to the work of C. S. Lewis in developing curricula based on the Narnia novels.
+Following previous work on delivering character education in schools through a dedicated literary curriculum, by the Jubilee Centre for Character and Virtues at the University of Birmingham – the Knightly Virtues, Narnian Virtues looks to the work of C. S. Lewis in developing curricula based on the Narnia novels.

 - Can students identify and understand virtues and their integral relation to good character?
 Can these be discerned by participating students through engagement with, and response to, one of three Narnia novels by C. S. Lewis?